jimmikedave/Treehouse-Project-4/README.md

 show the letter if a letter is matched.

 Style Changes
-- changed the game's background color to skyblue
+- changed the game's background color to SkyBlue
 - added a coral groove border to the game
 - lives grow 1.1 larger when hovered over
 - keys have coral box shadow when hovered over